 Ice Bath Calories Burned Calculator

-Calculate the number of calories burned during an ice bath session based on your body weight, water temperature, and immersion duration.
+Estimate the number of calories burned during an ice bath session based on water temperature, duration, and personal factors.

 How to Use This Calculator

-- Input the duration of your ice bath in minutes
+- Enter the duration of your planned ice bath in minutes

 Formula Used